Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Conclusion

 \section{Conclusion}

 In this paper, we introduced a novel method with two variants to mitigate unfairness in regression problems, filling a gap in the fairness literature.
-The first variant is \norm\ which focused on eliminating unfairness due to labelling bias.
+The first is \norm, which focused on eliminating unfairness due to labelling bias.
 The second is \normbln, which is a hybrid approach between \norm\ and data balancing; this focused on simultaneously eliminating unfairness due to labelling and sampling biases.
-The method consisted of normalising the training labels before training w.\,r.\,t.\, to the corresponding value of the protected variable.
-We showed that, there is always a trade-off between fairness and performance, where models that only optimise for performance have to take an unfair advantage of the bias in the data.
+The method consisted of normalising the training labels before training \wrt\ the corresponding value of the protected variable.
+We conducted a theoretical analysis showing that, there is always a trade-off between fairness and performance, and between different fairness constraints.
+This implied that models that only optimise for performance have to take an unfair advantage of the bias in the data, and that models can not perform the best across all fairness metrics as well as performance.
+The experiments confirmed these analyses.

 We performed experiments, where we compared the two methods against two alternative methods, namely data balancing and adversarial learning.
-The experiments demonstrated that \norm\ and \normbln\ have majorly improved fairness measures without major deterioration in the performance on the original problem; in comparison, data balancing could not conquer labelling bias, and adversarial learning yielded poor results.
+The experiments demonstrated that \norm\ and \normbln\ have majorly improved the (Statistical Parity) fairness measures without major deterioration in the performance on the original problem; in comparison, data balancing could not conquer labelling bias, and adversarial learning yielded poor results in the original problem.
 Both methods were illustrated to mitigate bias for more than one protected variable simultaneously.
 In our experiments, we utilised the First Impressions (FI) dataset, which is a multimodal dataset, consisting of videos and six regression labels, namely the Big-Five personality features (OCEAN) and a score label for invitation to an interview.
 The FI dataset was shown to have labelling and sampling biases, which made it suitable for the presented method.